 If this resonates with you, ask this question: Is there any other circumstance under which you would hire someone, pay them thousands of dollars (likely hundreds of thousands over time, after compounding) and not make sure they are doing the job you hired them to do by closely monitoring and measuring the results they deliver?

 You can see there are many pros of using a financial advisor.
 From speaking with financial advisors as well as financial coaching clients, I find that most investors don’t take advantage of all of these financial advisor benefits.
 My experience has been that most financial advisors really want to do a good job for their clients.
 As such, they want to engage them more and have them utilize all the benefits that are available.

 Just as there are many pros for using financial advisors, there are cons, too.
 Here are some of the biggest negatives.

 Challenge in Finding a Financial Advisor

-Financial Advisor Conflict of Interest
+Do Financial Advisors Have Conflict of Interest?

 Getting a financial advisor to work as a fiduciary will help resolve the conflict of interest problem.
 Fiduciaries are required by law to act in the interests of their clients first and foremost.
 (This is a big ongoing heated topic within both the financial community and political arena.)